Esplanade

 No analysis available

-This feature is clearly supported by multiple public remarks.
-The listings explicitly reference surfboard storage, surfboard lockers, and storage for water toys, which confirms surfboard storage availability.
+This feature is directly supported by the public remarks.
+Multiple listings mention surfboard storage, surfboard lockers, or shared storage for water toys, confirming surfboard storage facilities are available.

 No analysis available